Painketsu/DekaiMangaSorter/README.md

   -Rename all pages according to their volume and chapter and move them to their respective volume, they will keep their proper reading order (if sorted alphabetically)

+  -Create a .txt with the translation group of each chapter since sometimes there are multiple

   -Delete the now empty chapter folders

 _It wont:_